booxorg/boox-api/README.md

 | genres | Genre names separated by commas | String |
 | before | The expire date should come `before` this one, to get a match | Date |
 | after | The expire date should comd `after` this one, to get a match | Date |

+Returns an array of `book` objects with the following format:

 | Return value  | Description | Type |
 |----------------|-------------|------|